rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 153

-INTRANSITIVE DEVERBAL (bažam% ‘to intend to’, čačom% ‘to be born’, eŕam% ‘to live’, jakam% ‘to walk, to visit’ jovtńem% ‘to tell’, jutam% ‘to pass’, kemem% ‘to believe’, kor% tam% ‘to speak’, kulom% ‘to die’, ĺekśem% ‘to breathe’, ĺiśem% ‘to come out’, moĺem% ‘to move, to go’, pejd́em% ‘to laugh’, pramo ‘to fall’, putom% ‘to place’, sam% ‘to arrive’, śimem% ‘to drink’, tujem% ‘to depart’, udom% ‘to sleep’, sovam% ‘to enter’, uĺem% ‘to be’) TRANSITIVE DEVERBAL (čaŕkodem% ‘to comprehend’, id́em% ‘to protect’, iĺt́am% ‘to escort’,
+INTRANSITIVE DEVERBAL (bažam- ‘to intend to’, čačom- ‘to be born’, eŕam- ‘to live’, jakam- ‘to walk, to visit’ jovtńem- ‘to tell’, jutam- ‘to pass’, kemem- ‘to believe’, kor- tam- ‘to speak’, kulom- ‘to die’, ĺekśem- ‘to breathe’, ĺiśem- ‘to come out’, moĺem- ‘to move, to go’, pejd́em- ‘to laugh’, pramo ‘to fall’, putom- ‘to place’, sam- ‘to arrive’, śimem- ‘to drink’, tujem- ‘to depart’, udom- ‘to sleep’, sovam- ‘to enter’, uĺem- ‘to be’) TRANSITIVE DEVERBAL (čaŕkodem- ‘to comprehend’, id́em- ‘to protect’, iĺt́am- ‘to escort’,

-kunsolom% ‘to listen’, lovom% ‘to consider’, lovnom% ‘to read’, ĺed́śt́am% ‘to remember’, mujem% ‘to find’, ńejem% ‘to see’, noldam% ‘to release’, ojmavtom% ‘to placate’, panžom% ‘to open’, pańem% ‘to drive; to bake’, pŕadom% ‘to finish’, sajem% ‘to take’, šnam% ‘to praise’, śt́avtom% ‘to raise’, t́ejem% ‘to make’, tonavtom% ‘to teach’, učom% ‘to wait’, vastom% ‘to meet’, vanom% ‘to watch’, vet́am% ‘to lead’)
+kunsolom- ‘to listen’, lovom- ‘to consider’, lovnom- ‘to read’, ĺed́śt́am- ‘to remember’, mujem- ‘to find’, ńejem- ‘to see’, noldam- ‘to release’, ojmavtom- ‘to placate’, panžom- ‘to open’, pańem- ‘to drive; to bake’, pŕadom- ‘to finish’, sajem- ‘to take’, šnam- ‘to praise’, śt́avtom- ‘to raise’, t́ejem- ‘to make’, tonavtom- ‘to teach’, učom- ‘to wait’, vastom- ‘to meet’, vanom- ‘to watch’, vet́am- ‘to lead’)

 The non-finite morpheme in Erzya might readily be seen as an abstract noun with little if any parameters with which to set it apart from other nouns.
-The %Oms formative, most commonly referred to as the illative infinitive or first infinitive, has parallels in two different forms: the illative and the translative.
+The -Oms formative, most commonly referred to as the illative infinitive or first infinitive, has parallels in two different forms: the illative and the translative.
 All semantic uses of the seven cases can be paralleled with the cases of other common nouns.

 Quantifiers
-In the definition of case, the 3SG forms %OzO and %OnzO have been rigorously used to establish paradigms of certain words.
+In the definition of case, the 3SG forms -OzO and -OnzO have been rigorously used to establish paradigms of certain words.
 Thus there are cardinal numerals and universal quantifiers which attest case variations, such as nominative, illative, elative, etc. The partitive function of these quantifiers is shared by the selective interrogative pronouns